penk/terrarium-app/README.md

     ./Terrarium

 Terrarium is a cross platform QML Playgrounds!
 It monitors changes in its `TextEdit`, and trigger the view to reload source from the local http server.
 If you're looking for a file system watcher implementation, please refer to [QML LiveReload](https://github.com/penk/qml-livereload).

+## Build for Mac/iOS

+To add icons to iOS build, first generate and open `Terrarium.xcodeproj`, switch AppIcon to use (Assets Catalog)[https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html], then replace `Terrarium/Images.xcassets/` with `ios/Images.xcassets`.

+As for Mac OSX, refer to `macdeployqt` command in `terrarium-app.pro` file.

+## Build for Ubuntu Linux

+If you're using apt-get instead of (qt-project.org)[http://download.qt-project.org/] releases, here's the dependencies:

+    sudo apt-get install qt5-qmake qtbase5-dev qtdeclarative5-dev

 ## Tested Platforms